v2denny/wnbaXAI/readme.md

 2. **Feature Engineering**:
    - Created a new **distance attribute**, calculated as the Euclidean distance from the shot location to the hoop.
    - Grouped similar shot types into broader categories (e.g., "Jump Shot," "Layup").
-   - Encoded non-numerical features (e.g., `shot type`, `shot group`) using Label Encoding, preserving ordinal distance relationships where applicable.
+   - Encoded non-numerical features (e.g., `shot type`, `shot group`) using Label Encoding, preserving ordinal relationships where applicable.

 These modifications resulted in a cleaned and enhanced dataset, saved as `wnba_clean.csv`, which serves as the foundation for subsequent modeling and analysis.
 <br>